The Cheesecake Factory: International expansion

+Criticism and controversy

+Animal welfare

+In 2012, the Cheesecake Factory committed to eliminate the use of gestation crates from its pork supply chain by 2022.
+In its 2021 Corporate Social Responsibility Report, it stated that by the end of 2022, 75% of its U.S. pork supply would be crate-free.
+In 2024, the Cheesecake Factory was highlighted by animal welfare organization Animal Equality for having made progress toward eliminating gestation crates in its supply chain, but not having eliminated them entirely.

+In 2015, the Cheesecake Factory stated that it would eliminate the use of battery cage eggs from its supply chain, but did not specify a timeline for doing so.
+In 2023, it was identified by The Humane League and the Open Wing Alliance for failing to report progress on its cage-free transition.
+In March 2025, The Humane League stated that the Cheesecake Factory had achieved a 100% cage-free transition ahead of schedule.

-Legal issues
+Legal problems

-On December 4, 2020, the U.S. Securities and Exchange Commission resolved charges brought against The Cheesecake Factory for misleading investors during the COVID-19 pandemic; the company paid a $125,000 fine without admitting the findings in the order.
+On December 4, 2020, the U.S. Securities and Exchange Commission resolved charges brought against the Cheesecake Factory for misleading investors during the COVID-19 pandemic; the company paid a $125,000 fine without admitting the findings in the order.

 Other restaurants

-The Cheesecake Factory Bakery Cafe operates two bakery production facilities in Calabasas Hills, California and Rocky Mount, North Carolina, and licenses two bakery-based menus to other food service operators.
+The Cheesecake Factory Bakery Cafe operates two bakery production facilities in Calabasas Hills, California, and Rocky Mount, North Carolina, and licenses two bakery-based menus to other food service operators.
 This division operates in North America, Europe, Asia and the Middle East.
-The Cheesecake Factory Bakery has appointed Schengen Desserts B.V. as their master distributor for UK and Europe.
+The Cheesecake Factory Bakery has appointed Schengen Desserts B.V. as their master distributor for Europe.